bgplab/bgplab/basic/0-frrouting/index.md

 Displayed  1 routes and 1 total paths
 ```

+!!! tip
+    Starting with _netlab_ release 1.7.0, you can use the `--show` option of the **netlab connect** command to execute a single command on a FRR/Cumulus Linux device.
+For example, to inspect the BGP table, use `netlab connect --show ip bgp`.

 To configure FRRouting daemons, use the **configure** _vtysh_ command and enter configuration commands similar to those you'd use on Cisco IOS or Arista EOS:

 ```